micathon/parthonyte/CONTRIBUTING.md

 * To view a list of tasks for contributors, please go to home page of [website](http://cooperscript.com), click on Steps
 * Step 8 "While doing..." has several sub-tasks which are indented
 * Those sub-tasks are where you can get started
+* One task, writing unit tests, is something I've neglected since I graduated in 1984.
+They didn't teach us unit tests, and in my previous job my boss never required that particular coding task
 * Contact me if you wish to write detailed design specs
 * At this point I don't have much documentation for coders, just email me with your questions for now
 # How to run Cooperscript